Strong phonon anharmonicity and low thermal conductivity of monolayer tin oxides driven by lone-pair electrons

-The mode phonon relaxation time $\tau_{\mathbf{q},s}$ of 2D tin oxides at room temperature are shown in Fig.~\ref{wh4}(b).
+The mode phonon lifetimes $\tau_{\mathbf{q},s}$ of 2D tin oxides at room temperature are shown in Fig.~\ref{wh4}(b).
 It can be seen that the overall $\tau_{\mathbf{q},s}$ of monolayer SnO$_{2}$ is larger than that of monolayer SnO.
 As mentioned above, anharmonic effect dominates the phonon scattering in the thermal transport of 2D tin oxides.
-The scattering rate $1/\tau_{\mathbf{q},s}^{an}$ depends on both the square of Gr\"{u}neisen parameter $\gamma_{\mathbf{q},s}^{2}$ and the available three-phonon phase space (P$_{3}$)$_{\mathbf{q},s}$.~\cite{article} The former one describes the strength of anharmonicity.
-The latter one represents the number of scattering channel for phonon absorption processes and emission processes that satisfy both the energy and momentum conservations.~\cite{li2014shengbte}
+The scattering rate $1/\tau_{\mathbf{q},s}^{an}$ depends on both the square of Gr\"{u}neisen parameter $\gamma_{\mathbf{q},s}^{2}$ and the available three-phonon phase space (P$_{3}$)$_{\mathbf{q},s}$.~\cite{ziman} The former one describes the strength of anharmonicity.
+The latter one represents the number of anharmonic scattering channel for phonon absorption processes and emission processes, according to the energy and momentum conservations.~\cite{li2014shengbte}

 The overall $\gamma^{2}_{\mathbf{q},s}$ of monolayer SnO is much larger than that of monolayer SnO$_{2}$, which can be seen from Fig.~\ref{wh4}(c).
-That is also consistent with the fact that the acoustic phonon branches of monolayer SnO are significantly softened compared with that of monolayer SnO$_{2}$ (see Fig.~\ref{wh2}).
+That is also consistent with the fact that the acoustic phonon branches of monolayer SnO are significantly softened compared to that of monolayer SnO$_{2}$ (see Fig.~\ref{wh2}).
 The overall $(P_{3})_{\mathbf{q}, s}$ of monolayer SnO is slightly larger than that of SnO$_{2}$ (see Fig.~\ref{wh4}(d)).
-In the phonon dispersion of monolayer SnO, the soft acoustic phonons and intersection between acoustic and optical branches (see Fig.~\ref{wh2}(a)) provide a large available $(P_{3})_{\mathbf{q}, s}$ for emission process of high-frequency phonons. (see Fig. S10 in the supplemental material).
-Seen from Fig.~\ref{wh4}(c) and (d), the small $\tau_{\mathbf{q},s}$ in monolayer SnO is mainly due to the large $\gamma^{2}_{\mathbf{q},s}$.
-Thus, the small phonon group velocity and strong anharmonicity strength result in the much smaller $\kappa$ of monolayer SnO than that of SnO$_{2}$.
+In the phonon dispersion of monolayer SnO, the soft acoustic phonons and intersection between acoustic and optical branches (see Fig.~\ref{wh2}(a)) provide more channels for anharmonic scattering, especially for emission process of high-frequency phonons (see Fig. S10 in the supplementary material).
+Combining with Fig.~\ref{wh4}(c) and ~\ref{wh4}(d), the small $\tau_{\mathbf{q},s}$ in monolayer SnO is mainly due to the large $\gamma^{2}_{\mathbf{q},s}$.
+Thus, the much small $\kappa$ of monolayer SnO arises from the small phonon group velocity and strong anharmonicity strength.